 Individual Awards of up to $1,500 are available, with awarding decisions made by an applicant’s academic program.
-Awardees may not receive the full amount they request.
+Awardees are not guaranteed to receive the full amount they request.

-The deadline for submitting proposals for Round 11 is January 31, 2016.
+The deadline for submitting a proposal is January 31 of every year.

 View guidelines here.

 Once you have carefully read the guidelines, if you have any questions about the DSRG, feel free to contact:

 Contains notices, program announcements, requests for applications, and articles related to NIH grants and contracts.
 The online guide is fully searchable.
 Also, a link at this site explains how to subscribe to the weekly table of contents LISTSERV.